amatthews4851/tables-comparisons/README.md

 # React Table Comparison

 This is a toy application made for the sole purpose to compare the making of two different APIs for making a table in React.
+These two tables can be viewed at https://amatthews4851.github.io/tables-comparisons/, but spoiler alert, they are pretty similar.

 ## Props Table